-Registered as Canterbury College in 1863, UC admitted women students in its very first batch and produced the first woman graduate of the British empire.
-In 1961 it was granted autonomous university status
+Registered as Canterbury College in 1863, University of Canterbury, New Zealand admitted women students in its very first batch and produced the first woman graduate of the British empire.
+In 1961 University of Canterbury, New Zealand was granted autonomous university status

 The University of Canterbury (UC, estb.1873), New Zealand’s second-oldest institution of higher education, is consistently ranked among the Top 1 percent of universities worldwide with an excellent reputation for faculty research.
 Sited on an expansive 170-acre campus in Christchurch, UC is ranked #231 in the latest QS World University Rankings 2019 and awarded 5-Star QS certification for research and teaching excellence.
 The Times Higher Education WUR (World University Rankings) 2019 ranks UC in the #300-350 band.

-Currently, UC’s five colleges — arts, business, education, law, science and engineering — offer 70 study programmes to 14,000 students from over 100 countries mentored by 715 full-time faculty and visiting faculty from top-ranked universities including Oxford and Cambridge.
-A research-intensive institution, UC boasts the most extensive network of research field stations in New Zealand (pop.
+Currently, University of Canterbury’s five colleges — arts, business, education, law, science and engineering — offer 70 study programmes to 14,000 students from over 100 countries mentored by 715 full-time faculty and visiting faculty from top-ranked universities including Oxford and Cambridge.
+A research-intensive institution, University of Canterbury, boasts the most extensive network of research field stations in New Zealand (pop.
 4.7 million) including a premier astronomical research facility on Mount John, Tekapo and research establishments in Antarctica and Nigeria.

-Registered as the Canterbury College in 1863 by several Oxford and Cambridge graduates, UC admitted women students in its very first batch and produced the first woman honours graduate of the British empire.
+Registered as the Canterbury College in 1863 by several Oxford and Cambridge graduates, University of Canterbury, New Zealand admitted women students in its very first batch and produced the first woman honours graduate of the British empire.
 In 1961, Canterbury College was granted autonomous university status and transformed into the University of Canterbury.
-Famous UC alumni include prominent NZ politician Sir Apirana Ngata; legendary physicist Ernest Rutherford; children’s author Margaret Mahy; Creig Nevill Manning, engineering director of Google, and internationally respected economist David Teece.
+Famous University of Canterbury, New Zealand alumni include prominent NZ politician Sir Apirana Ngata; legendary physicist Ernest Rutherford; children’s author Margaret Mahy; Creig Nevill Manning, engineering director of Google, and internationally respected economist David Teece.

 Christchurch.
 Christchurch (pop.
 350,000) is the second-largest city of this island nation and is currently undergoing a major makeover to transform into the world’s most modern and sustainable city.
 Hosting the country’s largest ICT industry cluster, this ‘digital city’ is a hub of innovation, research and technology, and boasts the lowest unemployment in Australasia.
 Major industries include engineering, biotechnology, avionics, electronics, software engineering, agriculture, education, forestry, nutraceuticals, Antarctic research and tourism.